Whisperer217/HouseUI/installer/README.md

 ### 1. License Activation

-When you first launch Guardian AI, you'll be prompted to:
+When you first launch CRN Interface, you'll be prompted to:

 **Option A: Start Free Trial**
 - Enter your email address